TanGentleman/TanTan/README.md

 4. This location is the filepath variable in config.py

 OFFICIALLY OPTIONAL:
-5. Move chat.py to your home directory instead, and ensure the filepath matches in chat.py and config.py
+- 5. Move chat.py to your home directory instead, and ensure the filepath matches in chat.py and config.py
     - If you wish the install the repository anywhere else, just be sure to change it in these two files and you should be all good
+    - Allows running the terminal command `python3 chat.py` from the default home directory

 Getting the Chatbot up and running from scratch (still in development):
-# Step 1: Install the latest version of Python
+# Step 1: Install the latest version of Python (Option 1:)
-Option 1:
 1. Download the latest python version from the official website: https://www.python.org/downloads/
 2. Type python3 in terminal
 3. Install required command line tools if needed
-    4. Install pip (Python package manager) if needed:
+4. Install pip (Python package manager)

+If needed:
-        - `cd`
+`cd`
-        - `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
-        - `python3 get-pip.py`
+`python3 get-pip.py`
 - If you get an error saying WARNING: The scripts pip... are installed in '<.../bin>' which is not on PATH, you have to add it to path
     - For that, copy what was written in '<>', adding a /pip3 to it
     - This will look something like 'Users/.../Library/Python/3.9/bin/pip3'
     - Paste that instead of MUFFIN below
 - `sudo set PATH=%PATH%'MUFFIN'`

-Option 2:
+# Step 1 Alternate: Install python via homebrew:
+1. install homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+2. install python `brew install python`
-    Note that steps 1 and 2 require following the error message(s) and running the appropriate commands (like chmod for file permissions)
+3. You may need to follow the error message(s) and run the prompted commands (like chmod for file permissions)
-    1. install homebrew
-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-    2. install python
-`brew install python`

 If anything goes wrong before this point, and you are using the latest version of python/brew, please let me know.
 Should be smooth sailing after step 1.
 # Step 2: Install dependencies